KothaNikhil/FactoryManagement/BACKUP_GUIDE.md

 ## How to Use

 ### Creating a Backup
-1. Navigate to "Backup & Restore" from the main menu
+1. Navigate to "Data Backup" from the main menu
 2. Click "Create Backup" button
 3. Backup is created instantly with current timestamp
 4. Status message confirms backup creation

 ### Restoring a Backup
-1. Navigate to "Backup & Restore" from the main menu
+1. Navigate to "Data Backup" from the main menu
 2. Select a backup from the list
 3. Click "Restore Selected" button
 4. Confirm the restoration (warning: this replaces all data!)